Insurance and reinsurance in Mexico: overview

 Ceding risks in reinsurance to a Mexican insurance or reinsurance company, or a foreign reinsurance company registered with the Reinsurance Registry.

-Transferring the insurance portfolio, in the terms set out in Article 66 of the LGISMS, in which case prior authorisation from the SHCP is required.
+Transferring the insurance portfolio, in the terms set out in Article 270 of the Insurance Law and Surety Companies Law (LISF), in which case prior authorisation from the National Insurance and Bonding Commission (CNSF) is required.

 Mexican insurance companies can retain risk up to a maximum limit, depending on their capital and risk exposure, and must cede in reinsurance any excess over their maximum retention limit.
 There is no minimum retention limit.